-The below-mentioned techniques to spot phishing are the most practical and fundamental approaches used in the cyber security industry to help companies, employees, and individuals prevent and spot suspicious phishing scams.
+The below-mentioned techniques to identify a phishing attack are the most practical and fundamental approaches.
+These are used in the cyber security industry to help companies, employees, and individuals identify and prevent scams aimed at identity and financial frauds.

 The very first thing that helps spot a phishing email is the domain of email addresses.
 Whenever you get email(s), see the domain first and review if the domain field is a legitimate organisation or uses the public or unknown domains.
 The majority of the organisation have their own domain, but small companies often rely on third-party email providers for their business operations.